devtolmachev/registrator-romania/README.md

 ```
 pip -V  # If your platform MacOs, type pip3

-python -V  # If your platform MacOs, type python
+python -V  # If your platform MacOs, type python3
 ```

 You should see version of python and pip, if you don't see versions, maybe you should reinstall it